felixzapata/gulp-i18n-pug/README.md

 Default: `false`

 Generate the HTML output files with the extension prefix with the current language.
-By default it will create different folders for each language
+By default it will create different folders for each language.

 Setting this option into `true`, the generated HTML files will look like this:
 ```